libp2p/docs/content/concepts/transports/webrtc.md

   `/ip4/1.2.3.4/udp/1234/webrtc/certhash/<hash>/p2p/<peer-id>`;
 - WebRTC encrypts connections using DTLS.
 However, an additional handshake is required to authenticate a peer's peer ID once the WebRTC connection has been established.

-A browser can connect to a server node without needing a trusted TLS certificate.
-View [this scenario](https://github.com/libp2p/specs/blob/master/webrtc/README.md#browser-to-public-server) on browser-to-server connection establishment in the technical specification.
+- A browser can connect to a server node without needing a trusted TLS certificate.

 Contrary to the standard WebRTC handshake process, the browser and server do not exchange the SDP.
 Instead, they employ a technique known as